andreiandrade7/DataAnalysis-fundamentals/README.md

 Plot all the variables in adequate plots.
   Variables: histogram with probability density function - normal distribution selected
   Categorical: bar plot for each one of the 3 variables

+  PROJECT:

+  To do:
+  - which plots do make sense for each variable?
+  - refer that some variables do work as a distinctors between setosa and the other 2 classes
+  - describe better the variables, what to do with the mathematical descriptors?